tibs/redis-talk/slides.rst

   Traceback (most recent call last):
     File "<stdin>", line 1, in <module>
   TypeError: ping() takes 1 positional argument but 2 were given

-(and yes, I really am having to look at the "ping" command in order to find something to grumble about.
-However, I did waste some time diagnosing this!)

 ----